 There are a LOT of Workplace Safety products on the market right now.
 Knowing which ones you might need and then finding them from a reputable dealer is the hard part.
 If you would like to talk with one of our experts to help walk you through the process, call 610-558-9773 or email [email protected]!
 You can get a full look at our Workplace Safety product lines which include:

 - Plexiglass Sneeze Guards

 - Freestanding Mobile Partitions and Room Dividers

 It is possible to safely bring employees back to the workplace as long as certain procedures are followed.
 After ensuring the building is ready for workers to return, managers need to implement additional safety steps.

 One of the most effective ways to keep employees safe and healthy is to maintain social distancing and have protective gear in place and available as needed.
 Our experts here at Action Services Group can walk you through what workplace safety products you need to safely reopen your facility to your staff, visitors, and customers.
-Contact us today by calling 800-223-0982 or email email@example.com!
+Contact us today by calling 610-558-9773, email [email protected] or schedule a call!

 “We received our order!
 The sneeze guards came 2 to a box and very well packaged.
 The package it arrived in, did not have any damage to it.
 In fact, the barrier was under bubble wrap and had corner protectors on it.
 Also, I must say, the pictures on the web site does not do this product justice!
 The guard is so clear that you don’t even know it’s there.
 I have recommended this product to our other 15 libraries in our county.”